laboon/ebook/text/70_performance_testing.md

 ## Testing Efficiency-Oriented Indicators: Utilization

 Testing __utilization__ means determining what amount of computing resources---on an absolute or relative basis---a particular system uses when performing some functionality.
-Computing resources is a very broad term, covering anything that a program could be "using" on a machine.
+"Computing resources" is a very broad term, covering anything that a program could be "using" on a machine.
 Common examples include:

 1. CPU
 3. Disk usage